If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 A unique aspect of the Health Sciences is the flexibility of the program.

-Because you can take many electives, you will have an opportunity to pursue your passions and interests, diversifying your undergrad experience.
+Because you can take many electives, you will have an opportunity to pursue your passions and interests, diversifying your undergrad experience and getting a well-rounded education.
 Some students choose to focus on a particular area such as Biochemistry, while others pursue a minor in another discipline.
 These electives are great because they allow you to explore your other interests along with health sciences.

 Finally, BHSc provides you with the unique experience of being admitted to the anatomy lab to study and examine cadavers.